dbanty/dylananthony.com/_posts/best-supported-serverless-languages.md

 ## Big Takeaways

 1. The best supported language is JavaScript, followed closely by TypeScript.
 No shock there.
-2. Python and Go are tied for second place in availability.
+2. Python and Go are tied for third place in availability.
 3. Cloudflare Workers are _by far_ the most flexible in way of supported / documented languages with 12—though many of those rely on cross-compiling the language to JavaScript.
 4. AWS, Azure, and GCP are all tied for second at 8 supported languages.
 Realistically, these are the most flexible platforms as those 8 languages don't require transpilation (except for TypeScript but... you know...).
 5. Rust has an explicit tutorial on the Azure website! 🥰 I'm suddenly more likely to use Azure than AWS in my next big project.